junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 His fingers did an air quote and Dean finds his eyes automatically get distracted and dropped on his fingers, flickering with amusement.
 He answers with a shrug and a small grin, "No, nothing, I feel peachy."

 "Great!
-Urgh, that is, great!"
+Uh, that is, great!"
 Sam cuts in quickly, looking at the watch on his wrist in a very deliberate motion.
 "Well, it's late, and it's been a hell of a day.
 Think I'll hit bed now."

 Dean hums an acknowledgement, takes another drink slowly, and asks thoughtfully, "Do you think, when the sun was gone and then re-appeared, the time should be reset?
 Like, it's a new day or something?
 Hell, it's probably a whole new era when future historians look back."